Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 • Paper filter bags

 The system is very similar to the Filtron system.
-To make a coffee you add the coffee grinds, water and steep the brew for 48 hours.
+To make a coffee you add the coffee grinds, water and steep the brew for 48 hours at room temperature, as outlined by Scott Rao in The Professional Barista’s Handbook.

 The coffee gets filtered through the felt filter-pad, and is collected in the decanter.
 Toddy claims that the coffee made in their coffee maker is 67% less acid than regular coffee.
 Take that with a grain of salt…